Registration and User Account

 - Being careful about how long you spend out of the house, especially if there are pets, or if the home owner wants the property kept under close supervision.

-Select the 3 badges which best represent the qualities of the Home Owner whose house you looked after.
+Select the 3 badges which best represent the qualities of the home owner whose house you looked after.
+You can also write an endorsement, that the Home Owners can post in their Profile.

 This is normal on house-sitting sites: on one hand, when a homesit is provided for, the listing is automatically marked “Home-sitters found”.
 This is indispensable information for candidates that have applied.
 On the other hand, a bit like an estate agent shows details of transactions they have completed, it is important to show examples of existing offers.
 They can be used as an example by those that want to publish a listing or become home-sitters.